xbeat/Machine-Learning/README.md

 Probability distributions are mathematical functions that describe the likelihood of different outcomes in a random event.
 They are fundamental to statistics and data science, helping us model uncertainty and make predictions.
 In this presentation, we'll explore key probability distributions and how to work with them using Python.

+## Attention Mechanism in Language Models

+Understanding Attention Mathematics

+The attention mechanism calculates weighted importance scores between input elements using queries, keys, and values.
+These weights determine how much focus each element should receive, enabling the model to identify relevant relationships in sequences.

 ## Unified Multimodal Transformer Model in Python

 Introduction to Unified Multimodal Transformers